mesomorf1/HA---Lock-Car-on-Leave/README.md

 Q: Can I set the wait time above 6:55 minutes?

-A: No, 6:55 minutes is the maximum time the car's Wi-Fi remains active after shutting down.
+A: No, 6:55 minutes is the maximum time the car's WiFi remains active after shutting down.
 This value was tested on my setup and may vary slightly with different configurations.

 ---